yakovypg/NetArgumentParser/README.md

 **NetArgumentParser** is currently under development.
 There are some features that need to be added to the project:
 - Add support of subcommands.
 - Add support of reflection-based configuring option set using special attributes.
-- Add support of restricting the set of values for an argument.
 - Add support of hidden arguments and aliases.
 - Add support of import and export JSON configuration.
 - Add support of parent parsers.